Forms of detection

 Pay attention to your surroundings

-The driver is always responsible for paying attention to the vehicle's surroundings and ensuring that it is safe to maneuver.
+The driver is always responsible for paying attention to the vehicle's surroundings and ensuring that it is safe to maneuver the vehicle.